MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/SQLQuestion.md

 Q15.
 Find the employees who were hired in the year 2020.
 Q16.
 Display the details of employees earning exactly 62,000.
 Q17.
 Find the female employees working as Managers.
 Q18.
-List the names of employees who have 'a' as the second character in their names.
+List the names of employees who have 'a' as the second character.
 Q19.
 Show the details of employees who are earning more than 35,000 but less than 65,000.
 Q20.
 Retrieve the details of employees who joined before July 1, 2020.
 Q21.
 Find the employees whose job title is either 'Manager' or 'Analyst' and their age is greater than 30.